 Have you been told that you need to to start dealing with your emotions in a healthy way?
 Or perhaps it’s been suggested that you have “too many feelings”?
-That’s certainly something we’ve heard plenty of times.
+That’s certainly something I’ve heard plenty of times.

 Dealing with your emotions rather than bottling them up is great advice!
 We cannot dispute that.
 And it’s also important for you to know that having big feelings is all part of being a badass, connected human.
 You do *not* need to switch that shit off.
 You may, however, need a little bit of support in learning how to process your emotions in a way that is actually helpful to you.

 The issue is, the actual method of dealing with emotions has eluded many of us for our entire adult lives.
 Instead, finding ourselves thinking “okay I understand something needs to be processed differently here, I know I am not in an emotionally healthy place, but how on earth are emotions dealt with, I don’t even know where to start”.

 For many of us our go-to coping mechanism for emotionally tumultuous times, is to bury our feelings with activities which numb us

 Here are some common ways of self numbing, many of us practice in order bury our emotions.
 Often without even realising!